byterubpay/byterub-site/_posts/2017-09-16-logs-for-the-Community-meeting-held-on-2017-09-16.md

 **\<cryptochangement>** sounds awesome
 **\<msvb-lab>** Cool, heard about Mattermost.
 **\<rehrar>** First: Mattermost
 **\<rehrar>** You can access Mattermost at https://mattermost.getmonero.org at any  time.
 You can think of it as an open-sourced, self-hosted Slack  alternative.
 And while we do have a slack, we would like to encourage  the community to sign up here and begin using it over slack.
-This way,  The Monero Project has control over the data and conversations, and not  some third-party.
+This way,  The ByteRub Project has control over the data and conversations, and not  some third-party.
 We want to distance ourselves from using proprietary  software
 **\<rehrar>**  as much as possible.
 Of course, it is relayed to IRC.
 **\<xmrmatterbridge> \<sgp>** Hey everyone! (from Mattermost)
-**\<rehrar>** In the same way, we are also unveiling the Monero Taiga instance,  which can be accessed at https://taiga.getmonero.org.
+**\<rehrar>** In the same way, we are also unveiling the ByteRub Taiga instance,  which can be accessed at https://taiga.getmonero.org.
 Taiga is an  open-sourced, self-hosted agile development environment.
 Put simply, it  can be used like GitHub for non-coders to make projects, make goals for  those projects, assign people to teams and to fulfill tasks, and more.
 It's a great resource, and will even integrate with Mattermost soon.
 **\<ArticMine>** This all sounds great
 **\<xmrmatterbridge> \<serhack>** hey
-**\<rehrar>** You'll find the Monerujo (android mobile wallet) already on there, as well as Revuo Monero and Kovri
+**\<rehrar>** You'll find the Monerujo (android mobile wallet) already on there, as well as Revuo ByteRub and Kovri
 **\<Xil3>** very nice
 **\<cryptochangement>** great
 **\<rehrar>** You can learn more about Agile Development in videos like this: https://www.youtube.com/watch?v=R8dYLbJiTUE
 **\<rehrar>** and with a bit of research, you can use a lot of cool stuff that Taiga has to offer
-**\<serhack>** Monero Integrations too
+**\<serhack>** ByteRub Integrations too
 **\<rehrar>** I'll be making write-ups for both of these environments soon
 **\<rehrar>** We could go on and talk about the specifics about any of these things  for a while, so in the interest of moving the meeting along, we'll  instead answer any questions that anybody has about these two new  environments after the meeting.
 **\<sgp>** Very exciting resources for the community